jonaspleyer/cellular_raza/paper.md

 threshold.
 Cells are initially placed inside a centered square after which they grow outwards into the nutrient-rich area.
-They are colored bright purple while they are actively growing and dark when not subject to growth anymore.
+They are colored by the size of their radii from dark purple right after the division event to bright.
 A lighter color in the outer domain indicates that more nutrients are available while a dark color signifies a lack thereof.